mathewpareles/LLM-Research/README.md

 This library tests GPT-3's reasoning ability on the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).

-We find evidence that GPT-3 consistently solves the LEGO reasoning task using the same attention pattern.
+We find evidence that GPT-3 uses a consistent attention pattern to solve the LEGO reasoning task.
 We hope to reverse-engineer this attention pattern and make it human-interpretable.

 ## Results